rechs-c/mlx-openai-server/README.md

 [![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg)](https://www.python.org/downloads/release/python-3110/)

 ## Description
 This repository hosts a high-performance API server that provides OpenAI-compatible endpoints for MLX models.
 Developed using Python and powered by the FastAPI framework, it provides an efficient, scalable, and user-friendly solution for running MLX-based multimodal models locally with an OpenAI-compatible interface.
-The server supports text, vision, audio processing, and image generation capabilities.
+The server supports text, vision, audio processing, and image generation capabilities with enhanced Flux-series model support.

 > **Note:** This project currently supports **MacOS with M-series chips** only as it specifically leverages MLX, Apple's framework optimized for Apple Silicon.